 The youngest special needs students are learning beginning skills while coping with a physical or mental disability.
 Preschool teachers who work with these children might address a spectrum of needs by working in smaller groups or one-on-one.
 They work in child-care centers and public and private preschools.
 Some educators spend the majority of their time in the classroom, while others work in the gym and/or on the playing field.

-Teachers educating children with disabilities at the preschool level earned an average of $55,990 in May 2013, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Teachers educating children with disabilities at the preschool level earned an average of $58,210 in May 2015, according to the U.S. Bureau of Labor Statistics.
 Teachers can often earn additional income by coaching a sport, supervising an extracurricular activity or teaching in the summer.
-Between 2012 and 2022, the number of special education teacher jobs in preschool is expected to grow by 16%.
+Between 2014 and 2024, the number of special education teacher jobs in preschool is expected to grow by 6%.

 To become a special education preschool teacher, most undergraduates enroll in teaching programs in early childhood that offer a concentration in special education.
 The programs can be completed in four years and include practical classroom training.